ashish703399/react-md/React.md

 React.memo is a higher order component

 ### React.createRef <br>
-React.createRef creates a ref that can be attached to React elements via the ref attribute.
+**React.createRef creates a ref that can be attached to React elements via the ref attribute**.
 React will assign the current property with the DOM element when the component mounts, and assign it back to **null** when it unmounts. ref updates happen before componentDidMount or componentDidUpdate lifecycle methods. <br>
 By default, you may not use the ref attribute **on**(it's on not in) function components because they don’t have instances.
 If we want to ref **on** functional components then we can use forwardRef.
 But we can use ref(useRef()) inside the functional components
 ```